LetsFly4Ways/next-pilot-logbook/README.md

 **⚠️ Important Note:** This project is currently under active development.
 At this stage, you should **NOT** rely on it as your sole record-keeping solution for flight logs.

-By using Next Pilot Logbook, you agree to the Terms of Service and Privacy Statement included in this repository.

 ## Installation

 ### Prerequisites